🛡 Your options, what to expect, and next steps — or your money back

 Can I fight a traffic ticket without a lawyer?

 Yes.
 Most people who successfully contest traffic tickets do so without legal representation.
-A lawyer is only worth the cost for serious charges like reckless driving or DUI.
 For standard speeding or moving violations, knowing the right strategy matters far more than having an attorney.

 Is it worth fighting a traffic ticket?

-It depends on your state, violation, and driving record.
 A $300 fine can easily become $1,500–$2,000 in insurance increases over 3 years.
-Our analysis shows you the true number so you can make an informed decision — not a guess.
+Our analysis shows you the true number for your state and violation so you can make an informed decision — not a guess.

 How long does it take?

-2 minutes to answer the questions, then your free breakdown is immediate.
+2 minutes to answer the questions.
+Your free breakdown is immediate.
 The full paid report generates in under a minute.